usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 goals for web and mobile app accessibility and allow for compliance via a variety of unspecified methods.
 As commenters explained, performance standards could provide greater flexibility in ensuring accessibility as web and mobile app technologies change.
-However, as the Department noted in the NPRM, 61 the Department believes that performance standards are too vague and subjective and could be insufficient to provide consistent and testable requirements for web and mobile app accessibility.
+However, as the Department noted in the NPRM, {% fn 61 %} the Department believes that performance standards are too vague and subjective and could be insufficient to provide consistent and testable requirements for web and mobile app accessibility.
 Additionally, the Department expects that performance standards would not result in predictability for either public entities or individuals with disabilities in the way that a more specific technical standard would.
-Further, similar to a performance standard, WCAG has been designed to allow for flexibility and innovation as technology evolves.
-62 The Department recognizes the importance of adopting a standard for web and mobile app accessibility that provides not only specific and testable requirements, but also sufficient flexibility to develop accessibility solutions for new technologies.
+Further, similar to a performance standard, WCAG has been designed to allow for flexibility and innovation as technology evolves. {% fn 62 %}
+The Department recognizes the importance of adopting a standard for web and mobile app accessibility that provides not only specific and testable requirements, but also sufficient flexibility to develop accessibility solutions for new technologies.
 The